xdave-98/brawlstar_project/README.md

 - **API Request**: Fetch data from the Brawl Stars API
 - **JSON Validation (Pydantic)**: Validate and parse raw JSON using Pydantic models
 - **Parquet Conversion**: Store validated data as Parquet files for efficient analytics
-- **Processing**: Aggregate, join, and transform data for analytics
+- **Processing**: Clean, transform and enrich the data for analytics
 - **Analysis**: Final cleaned datasets ready for dashboarding and exploration

 ---